 Want to Apply This Research?

-This research suggests that protein intake alone has limited impact on well-being in healthy older adults, but protein remains important for maintaining muscle mass and overall health.
+This research suggests that protein intake alone has limited impact on well-being in healthy older adults, but protein remains important for maintaining muscle and bone health.
 This study does not replace personalized medical advice.
-Before making significant changes to your diet or if you have health concerns, consult with your doctor or registered dietitian.
-This is especially important if you have chronic health conditions, take medications, or have specific nutritional needs.
-The findings apply to healthy older adults and may not apply to everyone.
+Older adults, especially those with health conditions, should consult with their doctor or a registered dietitian before making significant changes to their diet or lifestyle.
+Individual nutritional needs vary based on health status, medications, and other factors.
+This information is for educational purposes and should not be used as a substitute for professional medical guidance.

 This research translation is published by Gram Research, the science division of Gram, an AI-powered nutrition tracking app.